 o Additional taxes.

-Since home loans are a large financial risk, lenders want to reduce their risk by checking a borrower’s credit score before giving them a home mortgage.
-Typically, the higher a borrower’s credit score is, the better interest rates and loan terms they will be eligible to receive.
-Certain loan types also have general minimum credit score requirements for borrowers:
+Since home loans are a large risk, lenders look at your credit score to make sure you’re going to pay back your loan.
+Usually, the higher your credit score is, the better interest rates and loan terms you could receive.
+Certain loan types also have minimum credit scores:

-The United States Department of Housing and Urban Development (HUD) provides housing grants for Americans to purchase homes, although these grants are not made directly to individuals.
-Generally, these funds are allocated to local governments and non-profit organizations who provide financial assistance and counseling to applicants in the community.
+The United States Department of Housing and Urban Development (HUD) has housing grants for Americans who want to purchase homes.
+However, these grants aren’t given directly to individuals.
+Instead, these funds are given to local governments and non-profit organizations that help their communities.

 Note: No type of housing grant will cover 100 percent of the cost of a home.

-Very low-income families, especially those with elderly or disabled members, may be eligible for housing assistance through the HUD low income housing program called Section 8.
-Now known as the Housing Choice Voucher Program, Section 8 was created to help families afford adequate, safe and sanitary housing in the private market.
-One major benefit of Section 8 is that beneficiaries can find their own housing, including townhouses, single-family homes and apartments, and use their housing vouchers to help afford the rent.
+Very low-income families (especially ones with elderly or disabled members) may be able to get housing assistance through Section 8.
+Now known as the Housing Choice Voucher Program, Section 8 was created to help families afford housing.
+One major benefit of Section 8 is that people who use it don’t need to live in government housing.
+Instead, the program lets them find their own housing, including townhouses, single-family homes and apartments, and use their housing vouchers to help afford the rent.

-In order to receive housing vouchers, you must meet the Section 8 eligibility requirements, which include:
+To get housing vouchers, you need to meet the Section 8 eligibility requirements, which include: